mmj-ajiki/cuscheme-property-manager/README.md

 #### How to get a folder URI

 A created note is placed in the specified URL of the 'folder_uri' parameter.
-To get the ID, right-click or long-press on the target folder and select **URL** in the context menu.
+To get the URI, right-click or long-press on the target folder and select **URL** in the context menu.

 ![Figure 3: How to get a folder URI][img3]